-Port Douglas and Palm Cove are two famous and fashionable seaside towns to the north and a string of other beaches.
+Port Douglas and Palm Cove are two famous and fashionable seaside towns to the north and several other beaches.

-Great eating and shopping options are available in all areas, and there are good family accommodation options to suit all styles and budgets.
+Great eating and shopping options are available in all areas, and good family accommodation options suit all styles and budgets.

 Get out on the water and explore the Cairns coastline by taking a day tour, chartering a sailboat, or snorkelling at one of the region’s eco-friendly island resorts.
 You can learn more about some of Queensland’s lesser-known island retreats here.